zzw890827/aws-sap-questions/第五套/README.md

     </details>

 83. A company runs a proprietary stateless ETL application on an Amazon EC2 Linux instance.
-The application is a Linux binaw, and the source code cannot be modified.
-The application is single-threaded, uses 2 GB of RAIVL and is highly CPU intensive.
+The application is a Linux binary, and the source code cannot be modified.
+The application is single-threaded, uses 2 GB of RAM and is highly CPU intensive.
 The application is scheduled to run every 4 hours and runs for up to 20 minutes.
 A solutions architect wants to revise the architecture for the solution.
 Which strategy should the solutions architect use?
     - [ ] A. Use AWS Lambda to run the application.
-Use Amazon CloudWatch Logs to invoke the Lambda function evexy 4 hours.
+Use Amazon CloudWatch Logs to invoke the Lambda function every 4 hours.
     - [ ] B. Use AWS Batch to run the application.
-Use an AWS Step Functions state machine to invoke the AWS Batch job evexy 4 hours.
+Use an AWS Step Functions state machine to invoke the AWS Batch job every 4 hours.
     - [ ] C. Use AWS Fargate to run the application.
 Use Amazon EventBridge (Amazon CloudWatch Events) to invoke the Fargate task every 4 hours.
     - [ ] D. Use Amazon EC2 Spot Instances to run the application.
 Use AWS CodeDeploy to deploy and run the application every 4 hours.